Eli Roth Announced As Borderlands Director

 In addition to his work behind the camera, Roth has also appeared as an actor in several movies.
 Most notably, he played the role of Donny Donowitz, the “Bear Jew,” in Inglourious Basterds.

-In Case You Missed It: What to Know about Borderlands
+In Case You Missed It: What To Know About Borderlands

 There have been four editions of the game, including one prequel.
 They’ve been extremely popular, with the franchise earning over a billion in profits.
 And they’re available on all major platforms.

-Okay, But How Will Eli Roth Turn Borderlands Into a Movie?
+Okay, But How Will Eli Roth Turn Borderlands Into A Movie?

-Astonishingly, Craig Mazin, who created the critically-acclaimed (and devastating) series Chernobyl, wrote the script.
+Astonishingly, Craig Mazin, who created the critically-acclaimed (and devastating) hit HBO show, Chernobyl, wrote the script.
 Of course, that’s not really that astonishing, especially when you remember that he wrote The Hangover sequels (and two Scary Movies.).
 So, he contains multitudes.
 And Lionsgate president Nathan Kahane agrees, saying in a statement, “With Eli’s vision and Craig’s screenplay, we believe we have cracked the code on bringing the anarchic world of Borderlands to the big screen in a big way that will be a fresh, compelling and cinematic event for moviegoers and fans of the game.”

 Beyond that, we have no idea what the story is or which game’s storyline, if any, it will follow.
 But we’ll find out soon enough.
 Production will begin some time later this year.